 In the end, observations of cancer occurring in chimney sweeps, studies of x-rays, and the overwhelming data demonstrating cigarette smoke as a causative agent in lung cancer, together with Ames’s work on chemical mutagenesis, were consistent with the idea that cancer originated through changes in DNA.
 However, it was not until the somatic mutations responsible for cancer were identified at the molecular level that the genetic basis of cancer was definitively established.
 Although the viral theory of cancer did not prove to be generally accurate (with the exception of human papillomaviruses, which can cause cervical and other cancers), the study of retroviruses led to the discovery of the first human oncogenes in the late 1970s.
 Oncogenes are one of the two major classes of cancer driver genes.
 The study of families with genetic predisposition to cancer was instrumental to the discovery of the other major class of cancer driver genes, called tumor-suppressor genes.
 Current technologies permit the sequence analysis of entire cancer genomes, and provide a comprehensive view of the genetic changes that cause tumors to arise and become malignant.
 The field that studies the various types of mutations, as well as the consequences of these mutations in tumor cells, is now known as cancer genetics.

 THE CLONAL ORIGIN AND MULTISTEP NATURE OF CANCER

 Nearly all cancers originate from a single cell; this clonal origin is a critical discriminating feature between neoplasia and hyperplasia.
-Multiple cumulative mutational events are invariably required for the progression ...
+Multiple cumulative mutational events are invariably required ...